vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_tweet_list_hooking_custom_layout.html.md

 </pre>

-* Done with above steps ?
+Done with the above steps?
 Deploy your app, navigate from the login screen to Tweet List screen to see our shiny new interface live :).

 <%= image_tag "twitter-client/final_tweet_list.png", alt: "Login screen Layout overview", title: "Login screen Layout overview" %>